USMLE Q Bank Step 1-6

-A 65 year-old farmer presents to your clinic complaining of shortness of breath for 6 months.
-Last 2 weeks he noticed that he has to get up several times during the night to be able to breath.
+Q- A 65-year-old farmer presents to your clinic complaining of shortness of breath for 6 months.
+Last 2 weeks he noticed that he must get up several times during the night to be able to breathe.
 He proudly tells you that he had never visited a doctor before although he smokes and drinks every night.
-On physical examination, there is displaced point of his maximum impulse, rales over both lungs and enlarged liver.
+On physical examination, there is a displaced point of his maximum impulse, rales over both lungs, and an enlarged liver.
 Echo shows both right and left ventricular dilation and EF 30%.
-Laboratory test are normal except high bilirubin, AST 245 and ALT 180.
+Laboratory tests are normal except for high bilirubin, AST 245, and ALT 180.

 What is the initial cause of this patient presentation?